Pomax/are-we-flying/docs/index.md

       });
     });

-    // And then we also add an onchange handler to our number
+    // And then we also add a change handler to our number field
-    // field so that if that changes, we let the server know: document
+    // so that if that changes, we can let the server know: document
       .querySelector(`#autopilot .altitude`)
       ?.addEventListener(`change`, (evt) => {